 Every inch of this space has been utilised.
-The compact corner under the window is where you’ll find the ceramic butler sink with a stunning brass tap from Abode.
-This detail and the burnished brass knobs and cup handles on the cabinetry brings a touch of warmth to the design.
+The compact corner under the window is where you’ll find the ceramic butler sink with a stunning brass tap.
+The burnished brass cabinetry handles bring a touch of warmth to the design and add to the quality feel.
 An integrated dishwasher and washing machine can also be found to the left of the sink.
 The tall units on the back wall comprise of our everyday Butler’s Pantry for dry food storage, a stack of Neff ovens with the nifty Slide & Hide feature, and an integrated fridge freezer.
-Bespoke reduced depth cabinets in the corner are the perfect solution to making sure a small and awkward space isn’t abandoned.
+Bespoke, reduced depth cabinets in the corner are the perfect solution to making sure a small and awkward space isn’t abandoned.

-The Warren’s chose to have a large glazed countertop display cabinet to show off their pretty glassware collection and delicate dinnerware sets.
+The Warrens chose to have a large glazed countertop display cabinet to show off their pretty glassware collection and delicate dinnerware sets.
 It is a real feature within the space and adds character and interest.
-Having this unit just past the main kitchen area helps to create a flow within the open plan space and to incorporate the side of the room with the dining area.
+Having this unit just past the main kitchen area helps to create a flow within the open plan space and to incorporate this side of the room with the dining area.